ravel-net/REU-access-control/README.md

 #### Modifying Network Traffic

 We also want to make sure users are only permitted to insert permitted flows into the network.
 This is achieved by creating what is called a trigger on the `rm_tenant` view.
 Every time an entry is inserted into the view, the trigger is fired (before the entry is inserted): if the new flow is not permitted, a function blocks the new insertion and the `rm` table and `rm_tenant` view remain unchanged (and thus, the network itself as well).
-Nothing happens, on the other hand, if the new flow is permitted, and so the `rm` table and `rm_tenant` views are updated accordingly, along with the network itself.
+If, on the other hand, the new flow is permitted, no preventative action is taken, so the `rm` table and `rm_tenant` views are updated accordingly, along with the network itself.

-What follows is an example of this behavior.
+This behavior is demonstrated in the following example.

 Connect to the Ravel controller as the user ravel and remind yourself of the flows currently active in the network:
 ```